sysstat/sysstat/FAQ.md

 Sysstat up to version 5.0.6 uses 32-bit integer variables to store CPU usage.
 Then, beginning with version 5.1.1, sysstat has shifted to 64-bit variables, which has fixed the problem.
-So try to upgrade your version of sysstat to the latest stable release and check that the problem has gone.
+So try to upgrade your version of sysstat to the latest release and check that the problem has gone.
 Also see question 2.6 above.

 ---